 So why spend the money on painters insurance if it’s only going to be a serious pain?

 If the start of this article resonated with you, I get it.
-When I first started my business, I put off buying insurance coverage for the longest time because, quite frankly, I was convinced I didn’t need it.
+When I first started my painting business, I put off buying painter's insurance coverage for the longest time because, quite frankly, I was convinced I didn’t need it.
 But unfortunately, if you run a painting business, you can’t afford to be as blasé as I was, because not having coverage could really - no pun intended - end up painting you in a corner.

 Want proof?
 Take a look at the biggest reasons why you need painters insurance:

 Let’s say you got a pretty sweet project: painting a huge home in an affluent suburb.
 You’re going about your day, painting as usual, when suddenly, crack! - your employee ends up accidentally breaking a large bay window with a ladder.
 It’s not a small break, either; the client will probably need to replace the window altogether.

 Now, if you have painting business insurance, your policy will likely cover the cost of repairs.
 But if you don’t, that money is coming right out of your company coffers.
 And if you don’t have enough socked away, that money will come from your personal bank account, or even your family’s finances.